Section Press “Ctrl + P”

 wishing to enter in open competition classes will be required to pay open

-class stall fees and complete an open class entry form by August 15.
+class stall fees on the open class entry form by August 15.
+Please

 - No exhibitor or farm will win